-Internally, Ethan was standing in a lab—a state of the art, fully equipped virtual lab, performing a myriad of experiments, and simulating methods to return home.
+While, externally, he sat very still with a glazed look in his eyes, internally, Ethan was standing in a lab—a state of the art, fully equipped virtual lab, performing a myriad of experiments, and simulating methods to return home.

 Aylin Merza was seething.

-After stripping her naked and burning her life’s work, the Krell shaman had brought her to a dormant volcano, where they kept her in a tent and kept interrogating her.
+After stripping her naked and burning her life’s work, the Krell shaman had brought her to a dormant volcano, where they kept her in a tent and interrogated her.

 And they still fed her that vile pink water.

-They kept rotating interrogators, and they all shared the same reaction to her requests and pleadings in this regard, no matter what tone she’d used: none.
+They kept rotating interrogators, and they all shared the same reaction to her requests and pleading in this regard, no matter what tone she’d used: no.